jonnew/ONIX/spec/spec.md

       to use for custom hardware projects.
     - The use of device IDs less than 10000 not specified within this enumeration will result in OE_EDEVID errors.
-    - Device numbers greater than 1000 are allowed for general purpose use and will not be verified by the API.
+    - Device numbers greater than 9999 are allowed for general purpose use and will not be verified by the API.
-    - Incorporation into the official device enum (device IDs < 10000) can be achieved via pull-request to this repo.
+    - Incorporation into the official device enum (device IDs < 10000) can be achieved via pull-request to the ONI repository.

+2. `slot`: The index of the physical interface that this device uses for host communication
+    - e.g. the PCIe slot index
+    - e.g. the USB port index
+    - Typically, host hardware will be assigned an index in non-volatile memory or via dip switch configuration.

+2. `clock_dom`: The clock domain that the device is sychronized to.
+    - All devices exist in a single clock domain
+    - There are one or more clock domains per device_map

+3. `clock_hz`: The clock rate in Hz of the clock governing `clock_dom`

-2. `read_size`: Number of bytes of data transmitted by this device during a single read.
+4. `read_size`: Number of bytes of data transmitted by this device during a single read.
     - 0 indicates that it does not send data.

-3. `num_reads`: Number of reads required to construct a full device read sample (e.g., number of columns when `read_size` corresponds to a single row of pixels from a camera sensor)
+5. `num_reads`: Number of reads required to construct a full device read sample (e.g., number of columns when `read_size` corresponds to a single row of pixels from a camera sensor)

-4. `write_size`: Number of bytes accepted by the device during a single write
+6. `write_size`: Number of bytes accepted by the device during a single write
     - 0 indicates that it does not send data.

-5. `num_writes`: Number of writes required to construct a full device output sample.
+7. `num_writes`: Number of writes required to construct a full device output sample.

 ## Frame